Make a Sound Investment in a Residential Rental Property

 You need to determine whether you wish to live in one of the units or not.
 If all the units are rented, then from a tax perspective, you are entitled to deducting all current expenses related to the building from your gross income.
 On the other hand, as an owner-occupant, only expenses for the units being rented are deductible.
 However, if and when you later sell the building, proceeds attributable to the owner-occupied portion are exempt from capital gains tax.

 How much will you be taxed when you sell your property?
-It depends, because 50% of the gains resulting from the purchase price and the sale price is taxable, and the tax rate will depend on the owner’s overall income, as the gains are added to their other income (employment, investments, etc.).
+It depends, because individuals in Canada must include 50% of the first $250,000 of annual capital gains and 66.67% of any capital gains exceeding $250,000 in their taxable income.
+The tax rate will depend on the owner’s overall income, as the gains are added to their other income (employment, investments, etc.).

 Finally, rental property may be a good investment option for you, but you need to be fully ready to put time into it.
 You need to love managing, have a great deal of patience with your tenants, and be available to address their requests.